lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 Moreover, Lightstep expects to make several optimizations in this SDK to further optimize the synchronous instrument fast path and continue improving memory performance.

+### Metric instrument "Hints" API

+There is a standing feature request in OpenTelemetry for a "Hints" API to inform the SDK of recommended aggregations in the source, when registering instruments.
+This SDK implements an experimental form of Hints API, described as follows.

+The Views implementation attempts to parse the Description of each metric instrument as the JSON-encoded form of a `(github.com/lightstep/otel-launcher-go/lightstep/sdk/metric/view).Hint` structure.
+If successfully parsed, the embedded aggrgation kind and configuration will be used, and the embedded Description field replaces the original hint.